Join the Maker Revolution by creating a Makerspace in your school with robots, Arduino, and Raspberry Pi

 Ch Arduino in C-STEM Studio provides graphical user interface (GUI) called ChDuino to interact with digital and analog input/output pins in Arduino boards using Windows, Mac, and Raspberry Pi.
 The similar graphical user interface called GPIOviewer is available in C-STEM Studio to control general purpose input/output pins in Raspberry Pi.
 These GUIs are the easiest way to get students started tinkering with electronics.

 C/C++ is the language of choice for interfacing hardware and making.
 The traditional software development method in C/C++ for Raspberry Pi using gcc, Makefile, and a text editor without debugging capability through a lengthy compile/link/execute/debug cycle is cumbersome, especially for beginners.
 The C/C++ interpreter Ch makes learning electronics using Arduino boards and Raspberry Pi simple, easy, and fun with its user-friendly ChIDE, scripting, debugging, and plotting capabilities.
-It breaks the barrier and allows anyone to join the Maker Revolution with coding using Arduino and Raspberry Pi.
+It breaks the barrier and allows anyone to join the Maker Revolution with physical computing in Arduino and Raspberry Pi.

 For some real-time applications with hard deadline, the same code can readily be compiled in C/C++ compiler without any modification.
 At that point, however, students will need to learn gcc and Makefile.